Groupix05/esp32-wii-controller/README.md

 Then run in the project folder:
 - cd components

+  (change the arduino-esp32 name before doing git clone)
 - git clone --recursive https://github.com/espressif/arduino-esp32.git
 - cd arduino-esp32
 - git checkout 3.1.0-RC2

+  (replace the files created with this arduino-esp32)

+And in the root :
 - idf.py build
 - idf.py flash -p [COM port]